Why choose our AST1?

-The AST 1 is an introductory avalanche course developed by Avalanche Canada (formerly called the Canadian Avalanche Centre).
+The AST 1 is an introductory avalanche course developed by Avalanche Canada.
 It is designed to give you an entry level avalanche decision making framework for recreational use.
-It does NOT train you to work in the avalanche industry.
-On successful completion you will receive an AST 1 certificate and also be able to move onto more advanced recreational and professional avalanche training within the curriculum.
+It does not train you to work in the avalanche industry.
+On successful completion you will receive an AST 1 certificate and also be able to move onto more advanced recreational and professional avalanche training within.

 Day 2: morning classroom, afternoon companion rescue training outdoors